Rpascar1/Rpascar1.github.io/_posts/2020-02-25-why_i_want_to_be_a_software_developer.markdown

 In my last career I had attained a certain level of success that would satisfy many people.
 But I woke up every day and went to work wanting to do more.
 Something that I found engaging on a different level.
 I wanted to build something that worked for people.
 That would be reused over and over.
 After building my first website and then CLI gem I was hooked.
 I wanted to code and talk about code and have friends that code and teach other people to code.
 I had the bug without a doubt.

 So, why did I want to be a software developer in a concrete answer?
 Because it makes me proud to say.
 I feel great because it means so much more than I code.
-It means I took risk and quit a career to change my life so I would be happier.
+It means I took risk and quit a career to change my life so I would be happier doing something I like every day.
 It means I get to make things for people they find useful.
 It means I get to learn forever.
 It means - meaning and purpose that didn't exist before.

 That's why I am a developer.